harryz8/SEPP-SSH-Project/meeting_notes/meeting3.md

 ### Khaled

 I have made a table  for all entities that we need.
-Then I have modified it to separated 5 tables but linked to each other where they should using many to one.
+Then I have modified it to separated 5 tables but linked to each other where they should, using many to one.

 ### Tom